 There is no requirement to provide school or college transport free of charge to any learner who is above compulsory school age and currently charges are levied for transport to post-16 provision.

-In order that a broader curriculum offer is secured at post-16, Ysgol Ystalyfera – Bro Dur co-operates with neighbouring schools to enhance provision.
+In order that a broader curriculum offer is secured at post-16, Ysgol Gymraeg Ystalyfera – Bro Dur co-operates with neighbouring schools to enhance provision.

 All provision of discretionary transport is under review.